Tovarnykh/epam-automation-qa-final-task/README.md

 	Enter password as secret sauce.

 	Click on Login and validate the title “Swag Labs” in the dashboard.

-	The project uses Selenium WebDriver, Maven, and JUnit.
-The tests are written in BDD style using Cucumber.

 ## Additional requirements